 California University.
 Donna gets a ticket for parking in the faculty parking lot.
 When she and Kelly climb into the BMW, Kelly immediately notices a funky smell.
 She opens the glove compartment and finds David's air-check tape, which has completely melted after being left in a hot car for God knows how long.
 Donna takes it in her hands and stares down at it, expressing the vain hope that David has another copy.
 In the next scene, an angry David tells her that of course he doesn't have another copy of the air-check tape, and asks Donna how she can be so stupid.
 Uh...you have met Donna, haven't you?

 Pier.
 Brenda and Dylan chat about their respective trips to Europe, and how full of culture the continent is.
 Dylan tells her that he and Kelly didn't have a good time there last summer and says that all she wanted to do was shop, while he wanted to do cultural stuff.
 Mmm...that's not what Kelly's flashbacks in the previous episode suggest.
-It looked like all Dylan wanted to do was sit in a cafe, moping and brooding about not getting into Berkeley, which I can totally believe.
+It looked like all Dylan wanted to do was sit in a cafe, moping and brooding about not getting into Berkeley, which I have no problem believing.
 Brenda and Dylan then notice that someone who's been fishing on the pier has caught a fish, so they decide they'd like to rent a fishing pole as well.

 KEG house.
 One of the fraternity brothers is giving a small group of prospective frat boys a little speech about how great the frat is, how they recycle, and the ways in which they're committed to giving back to the community.
 Steve, who seems puzzled by the frat's good works, introduces himself and Brandon to the fraternity brother.
 Brandon is surprised and intrigued when he learns that the fraternity has a keen interest in hockey.
 After a few minutes of mingling, Steve informs Brandon that he has to leave to go meet with the counsellor regarding his math placement test.
 On his way out, he passes a window and sees a couple amorously going at it.
 He looks relieved at this clear evidence of KEG debauchery and cackles to himself, "That's more like it!"

 Pier.
 As Brenda baits the hook of her fishing line, she accidentally gets it snared on Dylan's sweatshirt.
 Naturally she has no choice but to press herself tightly against him to get it loose, and while she's doing that they stare at each other meaningfully.
 She tells him they can't go down this road again, and he's like, "Why not?"
 Why not?
-I dunno...maybe because you're dating Kelly at the moment.
+I dunno...maybe 'cause you're dating Kelly at the moment.
 Fortunately Dylan quickly agrees with her, and the two decide they're better off as friends.
-Since they're both such douchetards, I'm not exactly sure who dodged the bigger bullet just then.
+Since they're both douchetards of equal measure, I'm not exactly sure who dodged the bigger bullet just then.

 The freshman counsellor has reviewed the results of Steve's math placement test.
 He scored so high - no doubt the guy he cheated off of was really smart - that the counsellor is recommending that Steve, aka The Gifted One, be enrolled in their advanced astrophysics program.
 Steve thinks fast and tells him that he doesn't think this would be in his best interest, and feels he should develop his other aptitudes and become a more well rounded person...by studying folk lore and the history of film, for example.
 The counsellor is impressed that this "prodigy" is taking time to smell the roses and approves a ridiculously watered down course schedule.